operator-playground-io/etcd-operator/tutorials/create_instance_of_etcd_cluster.md

 ---
-title: etcd Operator Tutorial to create an instance
+title: etcd Operator Tutorial to create an instance of etcd cluster
-description: This tutorial explains how to create an instance of etcd
+description: This tutorial explains how to create an instance of etcd cluster
 ---

-### Introduction
+### Create Instance of etcd Cluster

 etcd-Operator Instance can be created using the Custom Resource Definition YAML files.